Course Code: GES338

 Eric Reed has over 12 years of experience in IT consulting, specializing in security.
 Since 2005, he has consulted and delivered custom training to the U.S. military and numerous Fortune 100 and Fortune 500 companies.
 He has delivered CEH, CHFI, and ECSA/LPT training for the last seven years, with a 95 percent pass rating.
 Reed was awarded the EC Council Instructor of the Year in 2009 and 2012, as well as the Circle of Excellence in 2006, 2007, and 2010.

 There are no mandatory prerequisites prior to taking this certified ethical hacker training.
-However, students must have a very strong knowledge of network infrastructure, computer hardware, software, and security.
+However, you must have a very strong knowledge of network infrastructure, computer hardware, software, and security.

 The instructional materials required for this course are included in enrollment and will be available online.